HEIGHTS OF ALAY TREK: 9 DAYS

 Highlights of the trip

-Alay mountains – Central Asia’s Trekking Utopia.
-The place where the titanic mountains blend with rushing rivers, lush-green pastures and nomadic spirit.
-Immerse into this utopia by joining the Bestselling Heights of Alay Trek (7-days edition).
+Welcome to the Alay mountains – Central Asia’s Trekking Utopia.
+The place where the titanic mountains blend with rushing rivers, lush green pastures, and a nomadic spirit.
+Immerse yourself in this utopia by joining the Bestselling Heights of Alay Trek.

 Tour Details